jared-richard-clarke/student/notes/monads/README.md

 ### The Three Monad Laws

+The monad laws are not so much laws as generally-agreed-upon rules for predictable behaviors among different monad implementations.

 ```haskell
 m >>= return     =  m                        -- right unit
 return x >>= f   =  f x                      -- left unit